 Acknowledgements.
-I thank Richard Zeebe for pointing the work of Hilgen et al. (2020) on the 200-kyr cycle to me, P.U.
-Clark for some comments on earlier versions of the draft and Florian Krauss and Jochen Schmitt for some insights on $\delta^{13}CO_2$ derived from ice cores.
+I thank Richard Zeebe for pointing out the work of Hilgen et al. (2020) on the 200 kyr cycle to me, Peter U. Clark for some comments on earlier versions of the draft, and Florian Krauss and Jochen Schmitt for some insights on $\delta^{13}CO_2$ derived from ice cores.
+This publication contributed to Beyond EPICA, a project of the European Union's Horizon 2020 research and innovation programme (Oldest Ice Core).
+This is Beyond EPICA publication number 44.